SRGSSR/pillarbox-documentation/docs/README.md

 ## How to Contribute

-We welcome contributions from everyone.
+We welcome contributions from everyone and everywhere.
 The site is hosted on GitHub Pages and is powered by [docsify][docsify], served from the [public](../public) folder in this repository.

 Here's a brief overview of the project structure: